iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

 end
 ```

-After orthogonalization, we're left with a sequence of isometries except for the last one.
+After orthogonalization, All tensors in the MPS become isometries except for the last one.
 This MPS represents the same tensor but is much more structured.

 ```tikz